 The University of Minnesota Duluth (UMD) welcomes involvement from the public.
 For the purpose of the Storm Water Pollution Prevention Program (SWPPP), the UMD “public” is defined as employees and students that make up the campus community.
 We believe that an involved community is more likely to understand the need for, and thus support the success of a storm water program.

-Public Involvement and Participation Best Management Practices (BMPs)
+Public Involvement and Participation Best Management Practices (BMPs) and Associated Documents

 - Include storm water information in your classes.
 We can provide information about our storm water system and watershed, suggest possible class projects, and speak to your class about storm water and other water pollution issues.